Who are we?

 Journeys Beyond the Surface is made up of Journey Coordinator Mojdeh Hojjati, working in collaboration with a group of men and women.
 We are friends from a variety of social and cultural backgrounds, each with our own contact with Mexico beyond the surface, including links to grassroots communities and civil society organizations.

-I have been living and working in Mexico for 21 years now.
-Although I am not from here, Mexico has become my home and my roots, my beloved everyday reality.
+I have been living and working in Mexico for 22 years now.
+Mexico has become my home and my roots, my beloved everyday reality.

-My vocation as a bridge has been formed and informed by a lifetime of being in two or more cultures, becoming a part of both sides without losing contact with either.
-I have been straddled between two cultures ever since I was born.
-My Iranian parents went to the US to study, and I was born.
-They returned to Iran when I was 4.
-Although I lived in Iran until age 16, I always lived in contact with non-Iranian cultures.
-As a girl in a very small, international, mixed-sex school (very uncommon in Iran), and with an English education, I was Iranian and yet also foreign.
+My vocation as a bridge was formed through a lifetime of being in two or more cultures, becoming a part of both sides without losing contact with either.
+I have been straddled this way from the beginning; my Iranian parents went to the US to study, where I was born.
+Iwas 4 when they returned to Iran.
+Although I lived there until age 16, my daily life was in contact with non-Iranian cultures.
+As a girl in a very small, English-language, mixed-sex school (very uncommon in Iran), I was Iranian and yet also foreign.
 When my parents sent me to the US in 1978 (due to the eruption of the Iranian Islamic Revolution), I found myself first in a large public high school in Beaumont, South Carolina and later, alone in a huge American university.
 In these places, I was an American (citizen) and yet also foreign.
 Upon completing my Master's degree in Agricultural Economics / Community Development in 1988, I arrived in Mexico for a one-year internship with a colleague of one of my professors.

 At first I was completely overwhelmed by Mexico City, a feeling augmented by my total lack of Spanish and lack of money for classes.
-But 12 months later, I was just starting to feel completely comfortable and to participate actively in the work here.
-So I stayed another year, and another, and eventually ended up realizing that this is where I most prefer to live.
-In this way, I began collaborating with Mexican non-profit organizations and civil society groups in conceiving, planning and implementing specific activities or projects.
+But 12 months late and with the valuable support of my mentor Gustavo Esteva, I was just starting to feel comfortable and to participate actively here.
+So I stayed another year, and another, eventually realizing that this is where I most prefer to live.
+I began collaborating with Mexican non-profit organizations and civil society groups in conceiving, planning and implementing specific activities or projects.
 I also became useful as a bridge between these groups and outsiders (students, researchers, activists from other countries) who wanted to get to know them.

 Many of you have had the pleasure of having Alvaro as your guide to Mexico City's historical sites.
 If so, you know he is trained as a sculptor and an art historian, as well as being incredibly knowledgeable about history, art and architecture, and with a gentle warm heart who loves to share what he knows.
 We are lucky that Alvaro's cousin (who does not share Alvaro's aversion to computers!) has set up a blog to show Alvaro's work.
 The blog is in Spanish and includes information on Alvaro's background, as well as a photo gallery of his work.
 Or, you can go straight to the photo gallery to see a broad selection of his sculptures.